 Anaphylaxis Campaign - #takethekit

 Our friends at Anaphylaxis Campaign have recently released a hard-hitting short film to alert severely allergic young people to the importance of carrying their Adrenaline Auto-Injector (AAI), the first line of treatment for anaphylaxis.
-Watch the video below and share it!
-Or go here.
+Watch the video here.